-I ended up not using points to purchase my tickets but I made sure I earned a lot of points for purchasing them!
+I ended up not using points to purchase my tickets but I made sure I earned a lot of points on the purchase!
 To purchase my tickets I went to Staples and purchased $1,000 worth of Disney gift cards.
-I used my Chase Ink Business Cash card which earns 5 points for each dollar spent at office supply stores.
+I used my Chase Ink Business Cash which earns 5 points for each dollar spent at office supply stores.
 In doing this I earned 5,000 Chase Ultimate Rewards!
 After buying the gift cards I loaded them onto my Disney account and paid for my tickets.
 I had about $150 left so I used that to pay for our food inside the park.

-Want to learn more ways to use points to pay for your Disneyland tickets?
+Interested in using points to pay for your tickets?
 Check out this post.

 We had a great time visiting Disneyland on points!
 Disneyland is pricey so finding savings wherever you can is huge!
 With the welcome bonus on the Southwest credit card, you can probably fly your family to Disneyland too!
 Being able to use the free night certificate that comes with the World of Hyatt card and not dipping into our Hyatt points was so nice.
 That free night that comes with that card is a big reason why we love that card so much.
 There are ways that you can use your points for your Disneyland park tickets but if you decide to use them for other things like I did, you can find ways to earn more points on that purchase!
 However you do it, Disneyland on points is totally doable and always a fun time!